 Veterinary Resident and Intern Salaries

 The number of veterinary graduates seeking advanced education through residencies and internships has steadily increased over the past several years.
-According to American Veterinary Medical Association (AVMA) data, 30.2 percent of veterinary graduates pursued residencies and internships in 2012.
+According to the American Veterinary Medical Association (AVMA) data, 30.2 percent of veterinary graduates pursued residencies and internships in 2012.
 This number increased to 34.8 percent in 2013.
 In 2014 there were 1,056 veterinary residents and 332 veterinary interns at AVMA accredited institutions in the United States.

 In the long term, the completion of advanced education (particularly through veterinary residencies) can yield much higher salaries for veterinarians.
 In the short term, however, interns and residents earn much smaller salaries than what they could have earned by entering private practice immediately after graduation.
 The high cost of veterinary education makes this a difficult decision, as students are faced with paying off substantial loans after graduation—and those payments can be equivalent to a monthly mortgage.